 Soon, but come fall of 2015, I expect they'll get a massive influx of new, former Sprint customers.
 The 2nd half of 2013 was when T-Mobile began widely rolling out their LTE markets.
 Before then, they kinda sucked.
 By the fall of 2015, and a couple months before and after, Sprint customers that renewed or started new contracts will end their 2 year commitment that they signed in 2013.
 I personally know a few people that renewed with Sprint mid/late-2013 and are regretting not switching to T-Mobile.

-Posts: 78; Member since: 26 Dec 2013)
+Posts: 78; Member since: Dec 26, 2013

 If that were true they would've already switched when they heard T-Mobile would pay their early termination fees.
 Just saying.
 Besides by that point the network itself would be a million times better since the upgrades would be all but complete (which as is it's a lot better than it was just last year), and with a new CEO comes new plans most likely to compete with T-Mobile and AT&T. Call me a hopeful but i think the status quo will stay the same, and even revert back to sprint #1 in prepaid.
 Mind you i said hopeful, i know sprint has a bad reputation as of late, but there are some who have loyalty, and others who just have disdain for T-Mobile and legere.
 Again, just saying

+This seems like an attempt to push tmobile.
+As someone else stated, Tmbole will pay early termination fees.
+There should be no reason why your "Few People" haven't switched.
 In spite of your plug, I tried Tmobile's test drive and couldn't get a decent signal 11 miles outside the city.
 At one point is was as low as 8 miles.
 I don't need the two largest so I elected to stay put with Sprint.
 It isn't all that bad as people say.
 It gets the job done.
+John B.

 My brother-in-law can't switch because he is on a plan similar to Tmobile's (no contract, but must pay phone).
 Tmobile doesn't pay those off.
 He is waiting until the fall to move to Tmobile as he will have nearly all his phone paid off by then.
 I am sure there are some others, but people hesitate for whatever reason.
 I didn't switch until April even though Tmobile was paying off early ETFs for awhile before that.